leefeinman/WeatherEmail/README.md

 For the .py script to work there are a few things that need to be setup:
 - API's: OpenWeatherMap api key for the 3hr-5days forecast; OpenAI api key (make sure there are no restrictions; specifically for "assistants"), email "app password"
 - Emails: should be saved in the adresses.py file (which is effectively just a dictionary imported by the main file)
 - Icons: should be saved in a folder called "Appleicons" (at the same directory level).
-The icons chosen should have filenames matching https://openweathermap.org/weather-conditions#Weather-Condition-Codes-2)
+The icons chosen should have filenames matching those here https://openweathermap.org/weather-conditions#Weather-Condition-Codes-2 .
 - AWS: I am using my personal website (www.leefeinman.com) to host the images that will appear in the emails.
 This is why there is an AWS bucket updating section in the script.
 You may choose to remove this section and upload your images to another place for web hosting.

 ## True automation